presstab/based_catchers/FAQ.md

 ## A: Lol.
 Merch.
 No thank you.
 Go buy a suit at your local tailor if you want something nice.

 ## Q: What are your plans to manage the floor price?
-## A: The BCDC ecosystem is a game.
+## A: BCDC ecosystem is a game.
 We don't care for nor do we manage the floor price.
 We'll let you weirdos worry about that.

 ## Q: Where did the art come from?
 ## A: Our art is a combination of ideas formulated by the founders, later perfected by a graphic designer.
 His name is Ian.
 He is a badass.
 Here is a link to his website: .